Scuba Diving in Curacao – Ultimate Guide (With Map)

 - Emergency Contacts: Be aware of the local emergency contact numbers (912 for Ambulance) and the nearest decompression chamber location.
 Curacao has a hyperbaric chamber for emergencies.

-- Dive Insurance: Make sure to be getting dive-specific travel insurance
+- Dive Insurance: Make sure to get dive-specific travel insurance

 What Marine Life Can You See in Curacao